Do they whiten teeth after braces?

 Why do teeth get yellow with braces

 Teeth staining after braces is a common worry among adolescent and adult braces patients.
 Caring for your braces is key to not only maintain your teeth straightening treatment but also for your general oral health.
-If you want to have white teeth after braces, you should understand the root causes of a tainted smile.
 Braces themselves do not directly cause discoloration.
 Difficulty brushing, plaque and tartar, and eating certain foods all contribute to stained teeth, and the need for teeth whitening after braces.

 Plaque and Tartar

 Stained teeth are commonly caused by the accumulation of plaque in the gaps between the teeth.
-Plaque is a sticky, colourless film of bacteria that begins to forms on teeth from eating and drinking.
-This plaque combined with sugars creates acids that leach minerals from your teeth.
-Eliminating the minerals from teeth changes the way the surface of your teeth reflects light.
-This can potentially result in unwanted white spots on your teeth.
-Plaque also increases the potential risk of gum disease and cavities while your braces are on.
+Plaque is a sticky, colourless film of bacteria that begins to form on teeth from eating and drinking.
+This plaque, combined with sugars, creates acids that leach minerals from your teeth—leading to white spots or discolouration.
+Left untreated, plaque hardens into tartar, which is even harder to remove and often stains teeth yellow or brown.

 How braces affect your oral hygiene